examdawn/content/NEP2020/2024/BCA/3rdsem/ccn/assignments/assignment1.md

 <img src="https://media.geeksforgeeks.org/wp-content/uploads/20210817095055/cables-660x387.jpg" alt="Twisted" width="400" />

-### 8. Explain Coaxial Cable with a neat diagram.
+### 8. Explain Coaxial Cables with a neat diagram.
 Coaxial Cable is a type of guided media made of Plastics, and copper wires which transmit the signal in electrical form rather than light form.
 Coaxial cable is also known as coax.
 The core copper conductor is used for the transmission of signals and the insulator is used to provide insulation to the copper conductor the insulator is surrounded by a braided metal conductor which helps to prevent the interference of electrical signals and prevent cross talk.
 This entire setup is again covered with a protective plastic layer to provide extra safety to the cable.
 [(1)](https://www.geeksforgeeks.org/what-is-coaxial-cable/)
 <img src="https://media.geeksforgeeks.org/wp-content/uploads/20240327120710/CoaxialCable-660x330.jpg" alt="Coaxial" width="400" />

-### 9. Explain Optical Fibre Cable with a neat diagram.
+### 9. Explain Optical Fibre Cables with a neat diagram.
 Optical fiber is a technology used to transmit data by sending short light pulses along a long fiber, which is typically made of glass or plastic.
 In optical fiber communication, metal wires are preferred for transmission because the signals travel more safely.
 Optical fibers are also resistant to electromagnetic interference.
 Total internal reflection of light is used in the fiber optical cable.
 Depending on the amount of power needed and the distance needed, the fibers are designed to allow light to travel in parallel with the optical fiber.
 While multimode fiber is used for transmission over shorter distances, single-mode fiber is used for long-distance transmission.
 These fibers’ outer covering requires better defense than metal wires can provide.
 [(1)](https://www.geeksforgeeks.org/optical-fibre-cable/)
 <img src="https://media.geeksforgeeks.org/wp-content/uploads/20231005184556/Optical-Fiber.png" alt="Optical_Fibre" width="400" />

-### 10. Write a note on Radio Waves, Microwaves and IR Waves.
+### 10. Write a note on Radio Waves, Microwaves and IR Waves each.
 #### 1. **Radiowave Transmission**
 The radio waves have frequency range from 3 KHz to 1 GHz.
 These waves are easy to generate and these can travel along long distances.
 These waves are omni directional in nature which means that they can travel in all the directions.
 They are widely used for the communication between both indoor and outdoor because they have the property that they can penetrate through the walls very easily.
 These waves are usually used for AM and FM radio, television, cellular phones and wireless LAN.